ViktorNova/musikernel/README.md

 #What is MusiKernel ?

 MusiKernel is DAWs, plugins, and a new approach to developing an audio software ecosystem.
-By promoting centralized development and quality control, and code re-use, MusiKernel aims to avoid many of the compatibility problems that have plagued traditional host/plugin architectures.
+By promoting centralized development and quality control with maximal code re-use, MusiKernel aims to avoid many of the compatibility problems that have plagued traditional host/plugin architectures.

 #How to build: